Fghurayri/portfolio/src/routes/posts/2021-stackoverflow-survey/index.md

 ### The year of sabbaticals

-> "76% of professional developers are employed at least part-time.
+> _"76% of professional developers are employed at least part-time.
 Last year over 92% of professional developers were employed at least part-time.
-No significant increase in the percent of developers looking for work. "
+No significant increase in the percent of developers looking for work."_

 Hey mom, I'm on TV!